motif-project/docs/Deposit-Wthdraw-Btc-Developer-guide.md

-# Step By Step Guide To Create A POD & Deposit/Withdraw From BitDSM

-Created By: Ahmad
-Stakeholders: penny 🐧
-Last Edited By: Ahmad
+# Guide to Creating a Bitcoin Pod and Managing Bitcoin Deposits and Withdrawals

 A Bitcoin Pod is a smart contract  that enables secure custody of Bitcoin through a 2-of-2 multisig setup between a user and an operator.
 This guide explains how to create and interact with a new Pod.

 ## **Prerequisites**

 1. An Ethereum wallet with some ETH for gas.
-2. A registered operator's address from BitDSM Registry.
+2. A registered operator's address from Motif Stake Registry.
 3. A Bitcoin multisig address created with the operator
 4. The BitcoinPodManager contract address.
 5. Addresses for all deployed contract are [here](https://github.com/BitDSM/BitDSM?tab=readme-ov-file#existing-holesky-testnet-deployment).

 ## **Step-by-Step Guide**

-### **1. Create the Bitcoin Multisig Address**
+### **1. Creating a Bitcoin Multisig Address**

-Before creating a Pod, you need to create a Bitcoin multisig address with your chosen operator. you can use the operator’s open API to generate the multisig address.
-Please remember that the operator  returns a BTC address and a hex representation of address bytes excluding the bech32 prefix.
-Please use the hex representation to register on the POD contractor as solidity does not support bech32 scheme.
+To create a Bitcoin Pod, the first step is to generate a Bitcoin multisig address in collaboration with your selected operator.
+You can use the operator’s open API to create this address.

+The API will return two key pieces of information:
+	- BTC Address: The standard Bitcoin address.
+	- Hex Representation of Address Bytes: The raw byte format of the address, excluding the Bech32 prefix.

+When registering the Bitcoin Pod on the smart contract, ensure you use the `hex representation` of the address, as `Solidity` does not support the `Bech32` format.

 ```js
 const response = await fetch('/eigen/get_address', {